Ch3lLIST4/Selenium_views/README.md

 A small youtube script to manually boost views using Selenium

-Follow each session in setup guide in order to be able to use the script
+Follow each session in setup guide below in order to be able to use the script

-## Setup
+## Installation Setup

 * ChromeDriver version may vary in your machine